 Eventually the experts and the ISG recommended that 11 of the 16 spa towns were the best representative group to illustrate the outstanding universal value of the European spa phenomenon and a nomination was submitted to UNESCO in January 2019.
 The nomination dossier is over 1000 pages long and was independently assessed by ICOMOS during 2019/20 and an evaluation report with recommendations was submitted to UNESCO in March 2020.

-On 4th June 2021, the Great Spas of Europe learned that the key recommendation to the UNESCO World Heritage Committee is to inscribe the Great Spas of Europe on the World Heritage List and a decision concerning this is to be taken in July 2021 at the committee’s 44th session.
+On 4th June 2021, the Great Spas of Europe learned that the key recommendation to the UNESCO World Heritage Committee was to inscribe the Great Spas of Europe on the World Heritage List.

 Finally, on the 24th July 2021, at the Extended 44th session World Heritage Committee, held in Fuzhou, in the People's Republic of China, the Great Spas of Europe was inscribed on the World Heritage List as the Great Spa Towns of Europe.